 If dietary guidelines are not adhered to, you run the risk of health issues which include the following:

-- Lack of Weight Loss or Even Weight Regain from Poor Diet:
+3. Lack of Weight Loss or Even Weight Regain from Poor Diet

-- Eating solid foods before the stomach is ready can lead to serious damage.
-A perforated stomach can lead to sepsis (infection of the abdominal cavity).
-Symptoms of sepsis can include severe stomach pain, chills, fever, nausea, vomiting.
+Eating solid foods before the stomach is ready can lead to serious damage.
+A perforated stomach, or gastric leak, can lead to sepsis (infection of the abdominal cavity).
+Symptoms of leakage and sepsis can include severe stomach pain, chills, fever, nausea, vomiting.
 This situation requires immediate medical attention.

-- This is the most common cause of death in intensive care units across the United States.
-Where it can originate from that particularly relates to gastric sleeve are stomach and digestive system infections.
+This is the most common cause of death in intensive care units across the United States.
+This can result after gastric sleeve through stomach and digestive system infections.
 Should a patient overdo and damage the stomach, infection is a risk and can lead to septic shock.
 (Click here to read more about septic shock)

 - Overcoming type 2 diabetes